BrunoLevy/learn-fpga/Basic/FOMU/FOMU_VGA/README.md

 Then there is the generic part of the VGA generator, that will scan all `VGA_X` and `VGA_Y` positions in the screen.
-In fact, it scans an area that is larger than the screen (what's outside the screen corresponds to the hsync and vsync signals).
+In fact, it scans an area that is larger than the screen: what's outside the screen corresponds to the hsync and vsync signals.
+This encompasses the entire rectangle drawn in the figure, with h/v front porch/sync/back porch.
 The `VGA_DrawArea` signals tells you whether you are in the screen (1) or generating sync signals (0).
 There is also a `VGA_Frame` counter used to display animations.
 Finally, there is a two-bits `out_color` register that stores the color of the current pixel (remember, we can